-Action / Task Responsible Person Deadline Progress update Update current Resuscitation Policy.
-Resuscitation Officer.
-December 2023 Completed by December 2021 then send to PHMG.
-Review of updated Policy and ask for feedback.
-Physical Health and Management Group.
-January 2023 Await feedback.
-Ratification of Resuscitation Policy.
-Executive Director of Nursing.
-January 2024 Next group to send Policy to be able for Policy to 'Go Live'.
-Make teams aware of new Resuscitation Policy.
-Ward/team managers.
-February 2024 -Communications Lead to send out trust wide email. -New policy to be advertised on intranet page banner -Announcement in Trust communications to all staff members
+Action / Task Responsible Person Deadline Progress update Update current Resuscitation Resuscitation Officer.
+December Completed by December 2021 Policy.
+2023 then send to PHMG.
+Review of updated Policy and Physical Health and January Await feedback. ask for feedback.
+Management Group.
+2023 Ratification of Resuscitation Executive Director of January Next group to send Policy to be Policy.
+Nursing.
+2024 able for Policy to 'Go Live'.
+Make teams aware of new Ward/team managers.
+February -Communications Lead to send Resuscitation Policy.
+2024 out trust wide email. -New policy to be advertised on intranet page banner -Announcement in Trust communications to all staff members